 code.
 Axure is aimed at web and desktop applications and is not suitable for mobile ones.

 Overall, its broad set of tools, superb training and support documentation, solid library of widgets, and enabling to add interactivity and complex interactions make Axure highly competitive among other prototyping tools.
 Meanwhile, its steep learning curve makes it quite tricky to use Axure without some design background.

 Price: Pro edition – $495 or $29 per month; Team edition – $895 or $49 per month; Enterprise edition – $99 per month.

 InVision is often considered to be the most popular prototyping tool out there.
 Its clients are Uber, Twitter, Hubspot, Evernote, and other famous brands, which already means something.
-InVision has got huge number of useful features and constantly continues adding new ones.
-It is relatively easy to learn, has fast setup and simple web display of a prototype.
-InVision is excellent in facilitating collaboration and feedback process.
+InVision has got a huge number of useful features and constantly continues adding new ones.
+It is relatively easy to learn, has a fast setup and a simple web display of a prototype.
+InVision is excellent in facilitating collaboration and feedback processes.
 Clients and team members are able to make comments directly on the prototype.
 With its LiveShare feature it all can be done in real time within a screen sharing integration.

 Pricing: ranging from $0 (for 1 prototype in a month) to $99 (unlimited number of prototypes + up to 5 members in a team)

 prototyping tool.
 It supports different types of devices, enabling creating web and mobile wireframes.

 With Justinmind you can build both simple click-through prototypes and more complicated ones.

 It is your decision to use either existing mocks or create your own screens – both options are